BLOG

 Project 1: Anthropocene Crofting

-Pre-industrial crofting of the Scottish Highlands involved gathering local organic materials and processing them into habitations.
+Pre-industrial crofting in the Scottish Highlands was a method of gathering local, natural materials and making them into habitations.
 Anthropocene Crofting uses this approach to critique today’s globalized interiors.
-Apartment 229, housed within a tower block in Greenpoint, Brooklyn, has been reimagined through a site-specific interior.
-A 3D-scanned driftwood shard, plastic cutlery, and bones are reconfigured as domestic objects, shifting their significance and uncovering meaning in the detritus that proliferates our local surroundings.
+Apartment 229, housed within a tower block in Greenpoint, Brooklyn, has been reimagined through a site-specific interior made of locally found materials.
+A 3D-scanned driftwood shard, plastic cutlery, and bones are configured as domestic objects, shifting their significance and uncovering meaning in the detritus that proliferates our local surroundings.

 Project 2: Bucha Resiliency Project